ftlabs/fastclick/README.md

 FastClick doesn't attach any listeners on desktop browsers or Chrome on Android with `user-scalable="no"` in the [viewport meta tag](https://developer.mozilla.org/en-US/docs/Mobile/Viewport_meta_tag) as it is not needed.

+Support for IE on Windows Phone 8 is [being tested](https://github.com/ftlabs/fastclick/issues/97).

 ## Usage ##

 Include fastclick.js in your JavaScript bundle or add it to your HTML page like this: